infinitaslearning/notion-release-notes/readme.md

 ## Development

-Assumes you have `@vercel/ncc` installed globally.
+Assumes you have `@vercel/ncc` installed globally, you need a `NOTION_TOKEN` in your environment for the tests to pass.
 After changes ensure you `npm run build`, commit and then submit a PR.